- Author: Belinda J. Messenger-Sikes

 Do land planaria cause problems?

-Land planaria may be considered minor pests, but they don't damage plants or harm people, but can negatively sometimes reduce earthworm populations in natural environments.
+Land planaria may be considered minor pests, but they don't damage plants or harm people.
+They can sometimes reduce earthworm populations in natural environments.
 Land planaria have very few predators since their mucus is distasteful.
 While some species (B. adventitium and B. kewense) produce a neurotoxin, they cannot inject it into pets or people and are only toxic to small animals when eaten.
 Some species can carry rat lungworm, an internal parasite.
 Wash your hands thoroughly after handing land planaria to avoid these problems.

 Some land planaria are invasive, but their impacts on the environment and native flora and fauna will depend on the species, their prey preferences, and where they are introduced.
 In most cases, there is little impact.
 Invasive land planaria may present problems in the future since it is easy for land planaria to reproduce and spread.